Baby Proofing Your Home

 Let’s be honest though.
 In the real modern world, there’s no such thing as a 100% baby proofed house.
 Kids are innovative daredevils…they’ll climb stuff and get into things you never expected.
 You can read every book, take every piece of advice, and buy every fancy thing from every baby store and kids will still find ways of surprising you.

 That’s why the best practice for baby proofing is always just to keep a watchful eye on your baby and keep them out of trouble!
+And after you've secured their environment, consider talking to your Farmers Insurance agent about Life insurance to help secure their financial future.

 Personal property coverage from your Homeowners policy could protect things stolen from your car, too!
 Make sure you’re protected from car thieves.